 Everyone has bad habits.
 I don’t believe there is a human being alive who doesn’t.
 In everyday life, most of these aren’t a big deal.
+You’re not a bad person if you have a weakness for chocolate.
 So you forget to put your shoes away, no one is going to die from that.
-You’re not a bad person if you have a weakness for chocolate.
+Maybe you just need a closet organizer, like this one.

 Survival situations, however, are different from real life.
 A bad habit that may simply be an annoyance to your spouse on a regular day could have severe consequences in an emergency.
 Here are 5 examples of bad habits that will kill you when your survival is on the line.